stefanoskapa/tiny1/README.md

 HTTP/1.0

 ## Security
-Tiny1 was conceived as an exercise project, therefore unsuitable for production.
+Tiny1 is more of an exercise project, which probably makes it unsuitable for production environments.
-That being said, Tiny1 provides basic security against common attacking methods like:

-* Path Traversal
-* Buffer Overflow

-Further, logging is secure (good luck hacking println).
-In addition, tiny1 has undergone extensive stress- and pen-testing by the author.

 ## Requirements
 * Java 11